 Applications are not returned so original documents should not be submitted.
-If you are shortlisted for a position you may be asked to present some original documents at the time of your interview.
+If you are shortlisted for a position you would be asked to provide the details of two work related referees - please include their names, positions and current daytime contact numbers.
+We may also ask you to present some original documents at the time of your interview.

 Acknowledgment of Applications

-If you are invited for an interview please bring evidence of your “Right to Work”, which is a requirement set by the Department of Immigration and Citizenship and involves production of an Australian passport, Australian Birth Certificate or permanent residency visa.
-You should also bring evidence of qualifications, certificates, licences etc.
+If you are invited for an interview we may ask you to present some original documents such as your “Right to Work”, which is a requirement set by the Department of Home Affairs and involves production of an Australian passport, Australian Birth Certificate or permanent residency visa and evidence of your qualifications, certificates, licences etc.

 All interviews are conducted by a selection panel to ensure equity and follow best practice recruitment and selection guidelines.
 Strathfield Council is an equal employment opportunity employer and applies merit-based selection techniques.
 All applicants will be asked the same set of questions developed from the essential and desirable criteria based on behavioural interviewing principles.

 Once interviews are completed referee checks are carried out on applicants who are short listed from the interview process.